Spring is the perfect time to carry out roof maintenance and ensure everything is in working order on the roof of your building.

 The Easi-Dec Platform allows for safe, rapid access up to the roofline level, and provides a safe platform to work from.
 It can be built and raised by a trained user in less than 10 minutes, and can even be moved around a building once built.
 Easy to store and transport on either an estate car or in a transit van, it is a faster and cheaper alternative to full scaffolding.

 For smaller jobs, we provide the Platform Ladder, a lightweight and safe personal mini access platform comprising a secure gated platform and a special detachable ladder, ideal for any external short duration work at heights of up to 7 metres.

 Cable beds and changes in level can be a serious hindrance when accessing roof plant such as air conditioning units.
-To combat this, we provide a range of bespoke or off-the-shelf Step-Overs and Access Platforms, which allow you to safely cross traverse these obstacles.
+To combat this, we provide a range of Step Overs and Access Platforms, which allow you to safely cross traverse these obstacles.

 The modular systems are provided part-assembled for easy installation and the quality of the Kee tubular fittings mean they will remain durable for years to come.

 For smaller obstacles where a full step-over might not be suitable, we offer a smaller Mini Step-Over option.

 Post-winter, roofs may need to be repaired and resealed following snow or heavy rain/wind.
 This can be a particularly risky task on fragile or industrial roofs.